emaphp/backbone.prism/README.md

 export default TaskOrderPicker;
 ```
 <br>
 Comparators are created through the `createComparator` method.
 This method expects a function returning a string or a comparator function plus a context variable.
+This component renders a form from which we can select the order column and invert the order as well.
 Finally, we update the `TaskApp` class to include our newly created component.

 <br>
 ```javascript